Antti Siirala Piano

 “Siirala’s polished and intelligent pianism can hold its own in a catalogue overloaded with excellence.“ - Gramophone

 „A pianist who really has something to say“ - FonoForum

 The Finnish pianist, winner of numerous first prizes, including the Leeds, the London and the Dublin Competition, has established himself as one of the finest pianists of his generation.
 His rich palette of sound colours, his differentiated and songful phrasing and expressive intelligence are praised frequently.
-Antti Siirala performs with renowned conductors like Herbert Blomstedt, Esa-Pekka Salonen, François-Xavier Roth or Sakari Oramo and with international top orchestras or dedicates himself to chamber music with Jan Vogler and Baiba Skride or with Sharon Kam, Carolin Widmann and Tanja Tetzlaff.
-Lately, Antti Siirala gave his debut with the Belgrade Philharmonic played the German premiere of Thomas Adès’ Three Berceuses with Lawrence Power at the Moritzburg Festival.
-The upcoming season will see Antti return to the Nordic Chamber Orchestra, the Philharmonic Orchestra Mainz under Eva Ollikainen and to the Prague Symphony Orchestra under Pietari Inkinen.
+Antti Siirala has performed with renowned conductors like Herbert Blomstedt, Esa-Pekka Salonen, François-Xavier Roth or Sakari Oramo and with international top orchestras.
+He also dedicates himself to chamber music with Jan Vogler, Lawrence Power, Sharon Kam, Carolin Widmann and Tanja Tetzlaff.
+Lately, Antti Siirala gave his debut with the Deutsche Radio Philharmonie Saarbrücken under the baton of Pietari Inkinen, with the Belgrade Philharmonic and the Lithuanian Chamber Orchestra (and he was immediately re-invited in all those places).
+Conductors who regularly perform with Antti are Eva Ollikainen and Pietari Inkinen.

 Representations: General management

 “Siirala’s polished and intelligent pianism can hold its own in a catalogue overloaded with excellence.“

 “A pianist who really has something to say”